Children can be gifted and also have learning and thinking differences.

 Like many gifted students, twice-exceptional learners may be striving for perfection.
 Nearly all the students who participated in one study of giftedness and learning disabilities reported that they “could not make their brain, body or both do what they wanted to do.”
 No wonder these kids are frustrated!

 Low self-esteem: Without the right supports, children with learning and thinking differences may lose confidence in their abilities or stop trying because they start to believe that failure is inevitable.
-This kind of negative thinking can add to the risk of depression.
+This kind of negative thinking can add to the

 Social isolation: Twice-exceptional kids often feel like they don’t fit into one world or another.
 They may not have the social skills to be comfortable with the students in their gifted classes.
 They may also have trouble relating to students in their remedial classes.
 This can lead twice-exceptional learners to wonder, “Where do I belong?”
 These children often find it easier to relate to adults than to kids their age.